anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I believe that we are solely responsible for our choices, and we have to accept the consequences of every deed, word, and thought throughout our lifetime.
+Quote: Our lives are the only meaningful expression of what we believe and in Whom we believe.
+And the only real wealth, for any of us, lies in our faith.

-By: Elisabeth Kübler-Ross
+By: Gordon Hinckley